JayeshBaranwal/P3-Spam-Mail-Classification-Using-NLP-and-Machine-Learning/README.md

 # SpamDetectorAI: Intelligent and Friendly Email Protection

 ***SpamDetectorAI*** is an advanced email classification tool powered by NLP and machine learning to protect your inbox.
-With a modern and user-friendly interface built using Streamlit, it ensures a secure and clutter-free email experience by filtering out spam effectiveness
+With a modern and user-friendly interface built using Streamlit, it ensures a secure and clutter-free email experience by filtering out spam effectively.

 ## Features